prisma-collective/docs/content/Abuja-Hub-story.md

 1. **Invest in documentation infrastructure** that captures and shares solutions systematically
 2. **Expand Cardano developer training** across Nigeria, not concentrated in select cities
-3. **Consider programme timing carefully**—summer periods may offer better participation windows when educational and work commitments are lighter
+3. **Consider programme timing carefully** summer periods may offer better participation windows when educational and work commitments are lighter
 4. **Extend timelines** to reduce sprint-induced stress and allow for deeper learning and iteration
 5. **Build support systems** that acknowledge participants' competing commitments and provide flexibility where possible